 - What does fentanyl-laced weed taste like?

 It is difficult to know whether or not weed has been laced with other substances when it is purchased illicitly, as there are no legal guidelines.
+Therefore, it is hard to identify if the drug is really a laced joint.
 As cannabis is becoming more widely legalized for medicinal purposes, it will become more regulated and it will be easier to know the quality of weed and if it has been laced with other drugs, when purchased from a legitimate source.

 How many people die from laced weed?

 The problem with fentanyl-laced marijuana is that for people who have never been exposed, the lethal dose of fentanyl can be tiny.
 Consumers usually don’t know when their weed is laced with fentanyl, causing catastrophic effects.
 Additionally, there is a higher risk of addiction to marijuana when it is laced with fentanyl since the effects are potentially stronger and more pleasurable.

 The first warning on the danger of fentanyl-laced weed came from Connecticut in 2021, where the Department of Public Health declared that fentanyl-laced weed caused 40 overdoses in the state in that year.
 Whereas this statement has yet to be confirmed, there has definitely been an uptick in illegally sold fentanyl-laced weed, causing a rise in overdose cases.